 Danner Mountain Light II

-Sporting an entirely leather upper, the Danner Mountain Light is one of the premier backpacking boots on the market today.
+Sporting an entirely leather upper, the Danner Mountain Light is probably the most stylish backpacking boot on the market today.
 While it’s incredibly supportive, it’s not so stiff that you won’t be able to stretch your foot out a bit.
 It keeps your foot locked in place, but still allows for adequate flexibility and movement.

-Sporting a synthetic sole with widely spaced lugs, these boots rip into the terrain for terrific traction and balance.
-If you’re a backpack hiker who spends a lot of time on rough and rocky trails, these are the boots for you.
+Sporting a synthetic sole with widely spaced lugs, the Mountain Lights rip into the terrain for terrific traction and balance.
+If you’re a backpack hiker who spends a lot of time on rough and rocky trails, this is the product for you.